jnguy405/portfolio/README.md

- This is a code bundle for Coffee Colored Portfolio Website.
-The original project is available at https://www.figma.com/design/GHXsOtlti2Lga0oZrEIK6Z/Coffee-Colored-Portfolio-Website.

-  ## Running the code
+  ## Running the code - USES REACT DOM

   Run `npm i` to install the dependencies.